UKE-SONG, derived from lyrics of a multi-verse limerick.

 ORIGINAL SONG CHORD-CHARTS

-(double click on any chord-chart to go to scroll-through thumbnails)
+(click on any chord-chart to go to scroll through the thumbnails)

 No comments: